Could you be part of the Future Energy industry in Pembrokeshire?

 Kath Wellard

-Kath has 20 years’ experience in environmental management and assessment, specialising in marine, fisheries and coastal issues.
-Kath has managed and worked on coastal and maritime EIAs, policy reviews and coastal and marine planning projects in Wales, the UK and overseas.
 During her career, she has worked for large and small consultancies as a fisheries and marine consultant and for Tidal Lagoon Power on the development of the Swansea Bay Tidal Lagoon.
-Kath worked on the development of the Marine and Coastal Access Act as part of a previous role in marine and coastal policy and legislation at the Welsh Government and has also worked in Assembly Parliamentary Service, gaining experience of policy and legislation from both sides – political and civil service.
-Kath loves the sea, the people that use it, the things that live in it and wants to make the way we manage and regulate it better in whatever she does.
-Kath joined as Director of Pembrokeshire Coastal Forum (PCF) to help support an organisation that does good things for marine and coastal management in Wales.
+Kath worked on the development of the Marine and Coastal Access Act as part of a previous role in marine and coastal policy and legislation at the Welsh Government and has also worked in the Welsh Assembly Parliamentary Service (now the Senedd), gaining experience of policy and legislation from both sides – political and civil service.
+Kath loves the sea and is very supportive of stakeholder engagement, improving communication and dialogue and trying to get as many people involved with the seas and coasts as possible to access all the benefits it can bring.

 Charlotte Wood